 Most of this file was compiled by Nancy D. and needs to be updated as products change.

-Also see the Consultant Section.
+Also see other files in the Consultant Section.

 I will send a press release to our local paper.
 I do NOT expect any response . . . but it's FREE.
 I will also hand out invites to neighbors.
 (Nancy D.)

 Flyer on subdivision bulletin board, elementary school and church bulletin boards.
 (Jean Gifford)

 Used Creative Memories invites and will send a postcard early followed by calls the week of the Open House.
 (CMCRhonda)

 I used our plat map and invited everyone in our township.
 I've also publicized it in my newsletter and my email list.
 (Bobbie in Iowa)